alexoah/PythonPlayground/README.md

-# PythonPlayground: Alexoah's Python PlayGround
+# Alexoah's Python PlayGround
-Just for fun experiments on Python programming language.
+A collection of Python programming language exercises.
-All experiments will be listed here.
 Thank you for your visit!

-## List of Python Experiments
+## List of Exercises
 * [W3School's Python Exercises](./W3School-PyExercises): answers to W3School's Python Exercises

 ##